-Scientifica Webinar: Multiphoton imaging with next-generation indicators, register today!
+Scientifica Webinar: Multiphoton imaging with next-generation indicators

 In association with Chromacity and the BNA, Scientifica is pleased to announce our latest webinar.
 Multiphoton imaging with next-generation indicators, with speaker Dr Manuel Mohr, Stanford University.

 The webinar will take place on Wednesday 30th June, 5-6pm (BST) and is free of charge.

 - Overview of Manuel’s development of YCaMP next-generation indicators for multiphoton imaging

 - What they enable

 - When they are used

 - Look into the future - other calcium indicators and bioindicators

 Two-photon (2P) in vivo functional imaging of genetically encoded fluorescent Ca2+indicators (GECIs) for neuronal activity has become a broadly applied standard tool in modern neuroscience, because it allows simultaneous imaging of the activity of many neurons at high spatial resolution within living animals.